kolov/pepper/docs/README.md

  I => F[Either[E,O]]    =>   (I, IA) => F[Either[E,O]]
 ```

-Combining those with a RuleEvaluation service of type `RE`,
+The rules need a RuleEvaluation service of type `RE` with methods `hasRole` etc, which
-built from input of type `IA` we have a route.
+work on data from the request (e.g. all headers).
+This service is built from
+parts of the request, described with `EndpointInput[IA]`, where `IA` is the additional
+input tye above.

 ## Authorisation input